shwetank211/flutter_application_5/README.md

 To delete an album, simply click the delete icon on the album's tile.
 The album will be removed from the list.
-Screenshots
-(Include relevant screenshots of the app UI here)

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.